iamlucianojr/beerAI/README.md

 # Beer Artificial Intelligence
-A simple project to does specialist system AI
+A simple Symfony Console project to build a specialist system artificial intelligence